 In response to a question, said the use of efavirenz (Sustiva) - A component of some antiretroviral therapy regimens known for tropism for the central nervous system and causes psychosomatic side effects - was very common among participants.
 It was observed that "There is no obvious effects of efavirenz"But it is being analyzed in more detail (Translator's note: This statement is almost like that cover the sun with a sieve because my experience in my service via app whats shows often intense suffering and degeneration of the patients state of mind that make the use of efavirenz and few months ago, a mistake, I received a box of Efavirenz and, thinking there had been a change in treatment, I took ONE of these Efavirenz tablets and the experience was BAD).

-Taken together, these studies offer the guarantee that the beginning HAART does not lead to serious or clinically significant adverse outcomes, but most bone loss observed in the immediate start arm It is cause for concern (Here is a complete studyin English and in another site).
-On the other hand, the sub-studies also did not reveal major advantages to immediate ART with respect to bone, lung or neurological outcome.
+Taken together, these studies offer the guarantee that the beginning HAART does not lead to serious or clinically significant adverse outcomes, but most bone loss observed in the immediate start arm It is cause for concern (Here is a complete study in English and elsewhere).
+On the other hand, the sub-studies also do not reveal major immediate advantages for ART in terms of bone, lung or neurological outcomes.

 A limitation of all these sub-studies is that they get registered with a relatively young population with newly diagnosed HIV and good immune function.
 Observational studies saw higher rates of cardiovascular disease, neurological and other conditions among people with HIV have observed, in general, groups of older patients, and problems can increase in this group as they age.

-Moreover, as noted, the random part of the delayed onset was stopped early, so that the average of three years of follow up was less than expected.
-Researchers continue to follow participants and observe the long-term results and the sub-studies of cardiovascular and liver disease are also underway.
-However, now that both arms were advised to initiate treatment, the differences between them are likely to decrease over time.
+In addition, as noted, the random part of the postponed start was discontinued early, so that the mean, three-year follow-up was lower than expected.
+Researchers continue to follow participants and observe the long-term results and the substudies of cardiovascular and liver diseases are also underway.
+However, now that both arms have been advised to begin treatment, the differences between them are likely to decrease over time.

 Translated by Claudio Souza.